gkakani1/GOUTHAM-DATA606/README.md

 <div class="cell markdown">

-1) I will be using supervised learning techniques in my algorithm
+I will be using supervised learning techniques in my algorithm.
+As of now I think of two different techniques to design the model

-  - Using Multi-Class Classification Algorithms: I will try to train my model using multi-class classification machine learning algorithms such as k-Nearest Neighbor’s, Decision Trees, Naive Bayes etc...
+  1) Using Multi-Class Classification Algorithms: I will try to train my model using multi-class classification machine learning algorithms such as k-Nearest Neighbor’s, Decision Trees, Naive Bayes etc...

-2) As of now I think of two different techniques to design the model

-  - Using regression methods: Training my model using regression algorithms such as Neural Network Regression or LASSO regression etc...
+  2) Using regression methods: Training my model using regression algorithms such as Neural Network Regression or LASSO regression etc...